mtgjson/mtgjson-website/docs/data-models/related-cards/index.md

 # Related Cards

-The Related Cards Data Model describes the properties of cards that have relations to other cards.
+The Related Cards Data Model describes the properties of a card that has relations to other cards.

 - **Parent model:** [Card (Atomic)](/data-models/card-atomic/), [Card (Deck)](/data-models/card-deck/), [Card (Set)](/data-models/card-set/), [Card (Token)](/data-models/card-token/)
 - **Parent property:** `relatedCards`